puthnith/ruby_library/README.md

    {:title=>"Harry Potter and the Goblet of Fire", :author=>"J.K.
 Rowling"}, :available=>true,
   :return_date=>nil,
-  :borrower_name=>"Martin"}]
+  :borrower_name=>nil}]

---- Visitor borrows "Harry Potter and the Goblet of Fire" ---
+--- Sofia borrows "Harry Potter and the Goblet of Fire" ---
-# visitor.borrow(title: 'Harry Potter and the Goblet of Fire', library: library)
+# sofia.borrow_book(title: 'Harry Potter and the Goblet of Fire', library: library)
 "success"

---- Visitor borrows "Harry Potter and the Order of the Phoenix" ---
+--- Sofia borrows "Harry Potter and the Order of the Phoenix" ---
-# visitor.borrow(title: 'Harry Potter and the Order of the Phoenix', library: library)
+# sofia.borrow_book(title: 'Harry Potter and the Order of the Phoenix', library: library)
 "success"

+--- Martin borrows "Harry Potter and the Deathly Hallows" ---
+# martin.borrow_book(title: 'Harry Potter and the Deathly Hallows', library: library)
+"success"

---- Visitor's books ---
+--- Sofia's books ---
-# visitor.books
+# sofia.books
 [{:title=>"Harry Potter and the Goblet of Fire", :author=>"J.K.
 Rowling",
   :return_date=>#<Date: 2020-12-01 ((2459185j,0s,0n),+0s,2299161j)>},